ibm-cloud-docs/Cloudant/query/creating_views.md

 ```
 {: codeblock}

-The previous definition calculates statistics on the numerical values it finds in the array that is emitted as the index's value.
+The previous definition calculates statistics on the numerical values that it finds in the array that is emitted as the index's value.
 The values are returned as an array in the same order as supplied in the map function:

 ```json
 {"rows":[